LonaDB/Docs/index.md

 features:
   - title: What is LonaDB?
     details: LonaDB is an early-stage prototype of a JavaScript-based database.
-It utilizes JSON as its storage format and provides support for multiple users.
+It utilizes Binary JSON as its storage format and provides support for multiple users and tables.
+  - title: Open-Source!
+    details: This is a Open-Source Project.
+This means that anyone can look at our source code.
+That way, we can't put a license check for example in our project.
   - title: How does it work?
-    details: LonaDB is a server that runs on Node.js.
+    details: Hadro is our database server running in Node.js!
 It provides Client Libraries for interacting with the database.
+Also, it utilizes a TCP-Socket for communication with the clients.
-  - title: Self-Host
+  - title: Your own instance!
     details: LonaDB is self-hosted, meaning you can run it on your own server.
-This allows you to have full control over your data.
+This allows you to have full control over your data with no one spying.
 ---